tethysplatform/tethys/docs/installation/production/configuration/social_auth.rst

   e.
 Client type: Select "Confidential".

   f.
-Authorization grant type: Select "Authorzation code".
+Authorization grant type: Select "Authorization code".

   g.
 Redirect uris: Add the call back URLs.
 The protocol (http or https) that matches your Tethys Portal settings should be included in this url.
 For example: